 Side hustle income is great, but being self-employed full-time is a completely different scenario.
-Being self-employed doesn’t offer the same benefits that a traditional job offers, like a 401(k), insurance, and a steady paycheck with taxes taken out upfront.
+Being self-employed doesn’t offer the same benefits that traditional jobs offer, like a 401(k), insurance, and a steady paycheck with taxes taken out upfront.

 The vast responsibilities that come along with being a self-employed individual may leave you feeling panicked about handling your tax return and all the deductions by yourself.
 But, luckily, that’s what intuitive software is for.

 Fortunately, today’s technology makes it a lot easier than you think.
 It’s now possible to file your own tax return online.
 Do-it-yourself tax software companies, like TaxAct, provide a variety of resources to help you beat the system and file your taxes without needing to worry about missing a deduction or credit.

 Student loan payments